30 Realistic Relationship Expectations You Should Have - Always!

 • And why maintaining high expectations is essential to having a fulfilling secure relationship.

-What expectations do you have for a romantic partnership?
+What expectations do you have in your romantic relationships?

-Do you have high and realistic or low and unrealistic expectations or any at all?
+Do you have high or low expectations, or any at all?

-Is it okay to have expectations in relationships?
+Is it okay to have expectations in a relationship?

 Yes.

-And your relationship expectations rightfully should be high but realistic.
+And your expectations rightfully should be high and realistic.

 Like it or not, every relationship comes with expectations.

-So whether you are a man or woman, it's vital to assume your right to possess high expectations for a romantic partnership.
+So whether you are a man or woman, it's vital to assume your right to possess high expectations if you want to be happy in a romantic partnership.

 In life, we often get what we expect

-What does it mean to have reasonably high expectations for a relationship?
+What does it mean to have high expectations in a relationship?

 Securely Attached individuals have them.
 They won't accept 'crumbs' from a romantic partner-- such as disrespectful behaviors, game-playing, and emotional or physical abuse.